-Lemma 9 For firms that adopt AI pricing, an increase in demand \bar{z} ceteris paribus increases all of:
+Lemma 9 For firms that adopt AI pricing, an increase in demand $\bar{z}$ ceteris paribus increases all of:

-- 1. All pricing inputs L_a , L_b , C
+- 1. All pricing inputs $L_a$ , $L_b$ , C

 - 2. The AI share of pricing labor $\frac{L_a}{L_a+L_b}$ if and only if $\beta < \alpha + \gamma$

 - 3. Firm revenues

 - 4. Gross profit

 The intuition of lemma 9 is as follows.
-If average demand \bar{z} increases, there is a greater opportunity for price discrimination, so firms increase all pricing inputs to take advantage.
-Because AI pricing has a return-to-scale advantage, firms disproportionately increase AI pricing labor L_a relative to basic pricing labor L_b .
+If average demand $\bar{z}$ increases, there is a greater opportunity for price discrimination, so firms increase all pricing inputs to take advantage.
+Because AI pricing has a return-to-scale advantage, firms disproportionately increase AI pricing labor $L_a$ relative to basic pricing labor $L_b$ .
 Demand is higher, so the firm sells mechanically and earns greater gross profits; a component of this is mechanical because demand is higher, but another component is due to more effective price discrimination thanks to firms increasing their observation of demand factors N.

-Proposition 5 The Effects of Demand shifters: The response of gross profit π to an increase in \bar{z} is greater for firms that do more AI pricing.
+Proposition 5 The Effects of Demand shifters: The response of gross profit $\pi$ to an increase in $\overline{z}$ is greater for firms that do more AI pricing.

 Proposition 5 says that firms respond heterogeneously to changes in demand shifters.
-Firms vary by market size μ , and firms with larger market sizes are more sensitive to demand for two reasons.
+Firms vary by market size $\mu$ , and firms with larger market sizes are more sensitive to demand for two reasons.
 The first is mechanical: an overall increase in demand raises gross profits more for larger firms simply because they are exposed to more markets.
-But the second reason is specific to AI pricing: the marginal benefit of all pricing inputs is increasing in both market size μ and demand through Φ ; moreover, market size and demand act as complements, so when one increases, it raises the marginal effect of the other.
-This is why the cross-partial derivative of factor observation $\frac{\partial^2 N(\bar{z},\mu)}{\partial u \partial \bar{z}}$ is positive.
-These results link to our evidence in Section 4.2.
+But the second reason is specific to AI pricing: the marginal benefit of all pricing inputs is increasing in both market size $\mu$ and demand through $\Phi$ ; moreover, market size and demand act as complements, so when one increases, it raises the marginal effect of the other.
+This is why the cross-partial derivative of factor observation $\frac{\partial^2 N(z,\mu)}{\partial \mu \partial z}$ is positive.
+These results link to our evidence in Section 5.

-6 Conclusion
+7 Conclusion

+We document the rise of AI pricing and study its implications for firm performance.
 We show that the importance of AI pricing has increased rapidly since 2010, and the increase in the usage of AI pricing has been widespread across industries.
 Our evidence suggests that larger and more productive firms are more likely to adopt AI pricing, and such adoption improves firm performance and increases the sensitivity of a firm's stock returns to monetary policy surprises.
 These empirical facts can be rationalized by a stylized model where a monopolist firm with incomplete information about the demand function invests in AI pricing to acquire information.